CaoHuuKhuongDuyGrab/AI_Searching/README.md

 # AI_Searching

-Remerber to install required libraries before run.
+Please install required libraries (with latest version) before running

 The program is executed with the Python 3.12.3 using the following compile line: python main.py